Leibniz-HBI/newsfeedback/README.md

 ## 💻 Installation and Usage

-1. Install `poetry` if you don't have it: `pipx install poetry`.
-2. Clone this repo, go into the repo's folder.
-3. Install the dependencies with `poetry install` and spawn a shell in your new virtual environment with `poetry shell`.
-3. To run tests type `pytest`, to try newsfeedback run `newsfeedback --help`.
+If you use `pipx`, you can install with `pipx install newsfeedback`.
+Alternatively, you can install via `pip`: `pip install newsfeedback`.
+There you go!
+You can now run `newsfeedback --help` and the commands outlined below.
+To run tests type `pytest`.

 ## 📦 Getting Started - Default

 "Out the box", newsfeedback retrieves a list of homepages to be extracted from the [default homepage config file](https://github.com/Leibniz-HBI/newsfeedback/blob/main/newsfeedback/defaults/default_homepage_config.yaml).
 It is recommended to proceed with extracting metadata with these unchanged settings once to get acquainted with the functionalities of the tool.

-1. After spawning `poetry shell`, proceed to run `newsfeedback pipeline-picker -u '[LINK OF YOUR CHOICE]'`.
+1. After installing `newsfeedback`, run `newsfeedback pipeline-picker -u '[LINK OF YOUR CHOICE]'`.
 This URL **must** be in the config file.
 2. Check the output folder (default: newsfeedback/output) for the csv - this will be the structure of your exported CSVs.
 3. If satisfied, proceed to run `newsfeedback get-data`, adding `-t [INTEGER]` to specify every `-t` newsfeedback is to grab data.
 <p>Note: This defaults to every 6 hours and extracts data from <b>all</b> default homepage URLs in the config.
 If you wish to only extract data from one URL, add it to a custom config with `newsfeedback add-homepage-url` and then re-run Step 3.